 Doesn't take long to inflate to normal size

 Some noticed a smell right out of the box

 If comfort and natural materials are motivating you to shop for a latex mattress, look to the Pure Green Natural Latex Mattress to meet your needs.
 This organic latex mattress uses natural ingredients to craft a sleeping surface that is soft yet supportive for a variety of sleeping positions.

-One of the top reasons people shop for a latex mattress is because they’re concerned with finding an all-natural mattress option.
-The Pure Green Natural Latex Mattress is made with 100-percent natural latex.
-Instead of traditional fire retardation chemicals, the mattress uses 100-percent organic wool as a natural fire barrier.
+One of the top reasons people shop for a latex mattress is because they’re concerned with finding an all-natural mattress option, and the Pure Green Natural Latex Mattress is made with 100 percent natural latex.
+Instead of traditional fire retardation chemicals, the mattress uses 100 percent organic wool as a natural fire barrier.
 The sides and backing of this mattress are finished with a soft, touchable fabric made from 100-percent organic cotton.
 As you can tell, this is a mattress made with a focus on natural materials—and it arrives with the authentic earthy scent to prove it.
 While some users commented on this earthy, barnyard scent, most people said it disappeared within a week or two.

 This organic mattress is made using the Dunlop latex method, which isn’t as springy as Talalay latex but instead offers more support and durability.
 Reviewers find this mattress to be soft yet supportive and say that it has worked for side sleepers and stomach sleepers.
 People with neck and back pain also report this mattress to be comfortable to sleep on without adding pressure or pain.